cran-task-views/Omics/Omics.md

     survival analysis methods for metabolomics signatures. `r pkg("MetSizeR")` computes sample size for target statistical power in metabolomics experiments.
--   *Flux data*: `r pkg("fbar")` is a toolkit for flux balance analysis and related metabolic modeling techniques.

 ### Other omics